The best way to stay safe at night is to stick with your friends. But if you find yourself on your own, here are some tips:

 - Get a registered taxi – save some money for the end of the night, so you can be brought straight home – it’s much safer and easier

-- Get a free personal safety alarm from Campus Security
+- Carry a personal safety alarm.
+You can pick one up from Campus Security

 - Keep your valuables hidden – cover-up expensive looking jewellery, mobiles, keys, cash and cards